 The School of Library and Information Science offers one of the largest selections of summer classes proportional to school enrollment.
-Offered primarily on the Bloomington campus, the two summer sessions are a six-week session from early May to mid-June and an eight-week session from mid-June to mid-August.
-It is possible for some students to complete a SLIS master's degree by attending only summer sessions over the period of five years allowed for degree completion.
+The two summer sessions are a six-week session from early May to mid-June and an eight-week session from mid-June to mid-August.
+It is possible for some students to complete a SLIS Master's degree by attending only summer sessions over the period of five years allowed for degree completion.
 Students are cautioned, however, that not all courses are or will be available during summer sessions.
-For additional information consult the course schedules on our Web site.
+For additional information consult the Summer Sessions Bulletin and the schedules of SLIS courses that are available from the school.